MCxQC/Hello-World/README.md

 * **Device**
 * Run "DeviceIDFinder.ahk" to identify your devices.**
 * Add your device's IDs and "Eventname" at the top of the script (DeviceIDPnP.ahk).
 You can name them whatever you want.
-* Add the "Eventname" and the actions that you want to launch when the devices are connected or disconnected.
+* In the function "MyEventsActions()".
+Add the "Eventname" and the actions that you want to launch when the devices are connected or disconnected.

+An "EventName" is automatically assign when an event only contains one category and one "Process" or one category and one "Window" property:

+MyEvents.Add({Process:["wordpad.exe"], Tooltip:"false"})
+To launch the associated actions: wordpad.exe Created wordpad.exe Terminated

+MyEvents.Add({Window:[{WinTitle:"New Tab - Google Chrome"}], ActionAtStartup:"false"})
+To launch the associated actions:
+New Tab - Google Chrome Created
+New Tab - Google Chrome Terminated

+An "EventName" is required in all other cases.

 * **Process(es) and window(s)**